Description

 - Fully customizable resequencing

-- Seamless transitions (shown above) and Beat-sychronized transitions between scenes
+- Seamless transitions (shown above) and Beat-sychronized transitions between pieces of music

 - Fully customizable reorchestration (layering)